 Choosing the Right Car

-Different vehicles lead to various auto insurance rates.
+The car you drive can have a massive effect on your insurance rates.
 High-performance vehicles, luxury cars that are expensive to repair, and vehicles with high theft rates will cost more to insure than mainstream models.
-Contacting an insurance agent or getting an online quote before you buy can prevent you from locking yourself into purchasing a car that will cost you too much to insure.
+Contacting an insurance agent or getting an online quote before you buy can help you avoid locking yourself into a car purchase or lease that will cost you too much to insure.

 Choosing Proper Coverages